 Seppelt, R & Voinov, A 2002, 'Optimization methodology for land use patterns using spatially explicit landscape models', ECOLOGICAL MODELLING, vol. 151, no. 2-3, pp. 125-142.View/Download from: Publisher's site

-Voinov, A 2002, 'Teaching and learning ecological modeling over the web: A collaborative approach', Ecology and Society, vol. 6, no. 1.
+Voinov, A 2002, 'Teaching and learning ecological modeling over the web: a collaborative approach', CONSERVATION ECOLOGY, vol. 6, no. 1.

 Voinov, AA, Voinov, H & Costanza, R 1999, 'Surface water flow in landscape models: 2.
 Patuxent watershed case study', ECOLOGICAL MODELLING, vol. 119, no. 2-3, pp. 211-230.View/Download from: Publisher's site

 Voinov, A, Costanza, R, Wainger, L, Boumans, R, Villa, F, Maxwell, T & Voinov, H 1999, 'Patuxent landscape model: integrated ecological economic modeling of a watershed', ENVIRONMENTAL MODELLING & SOFTWARE, vol. 14, no. 5, pp. 473-491.View/Download from: Publisher's site

 Voinov, AA 1998, 'Paradoxes of sustainability', ZHURNAL OBSHCHEI BIOLOGII, vol. 59, no. 2, pp. 209-218.

 Voinov, A, Fitz, C & Costanza, R 1997, 'Landscape model provides management tool', GIS World, vol. 10, no. 3, pp. 48-50.